adriancosme/infojobs-hackathon/README.md

 ## Learn More

-I use the following resouces to build this app:
+I used the following resouces to build this app:

 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.